Forest Investment Program

 Secretariat or Administrative Unit | The CIF Administrative Unit supports the work of the SCF Trust Fund Committee and other committees, including the FIP Sub-Committee.
 It provides recommendations and reporting on operational and financial matters to the CIF governing bodies.

-The Unit is housed in the World Bank Group’s Washington DC offices and is comprised of a small professional and administrative staff. |
+The Unit is housed in the World Bank Group’s Washington, DC offices and is comprised of a small professional and administrative staff. |

 ---|---|